7 TikTok Accounts To Practice Your Language Skills

 It’s been a wild couple of years so far, but among everything else, the early 2020s could end up being remembered as the era of TikTok.
-From threats of getting banned in the United States by President Donald Trump to the sensational “Mi Pan” earworm, this app has been on everyone’s radar.
+From threats of getting banned in the United States to the sensational “Mi Pan” earworm, this app has become one of the biggest social media stories for a long time.
 As language learners and lovers, we haven’t overlooked the brilliant language-learning content and resources on this platform, and neither should you.
 Here are seven language TikTok accounts you need to check out.

 Somi Lynda is a witty comedian who creates content about the Netherlands, the Dutch language and Dutch culture, all while exploring the similarities and differences between her Nigerian heritage.
 Her content asks the kind of linguistic questions we all want the answers to.
 Like, how do we know when a “y” in a Dutch name is pronounced like a “y” (as in “yes”) or a “j” (as in “Jess”)?
 The world may never know, and Somi is here to remind us of that!